unreno/genomics/notes/aws_ami_creation.md

 * The running instance will shutdown
 * a snapshot and image will be created
 * and the instance rebooted (unless No Reboot was selected from Create Image page)

+##### Still ToDo

+Previously, I noticed that using SQS as a processing queue would crash after running about 1000 jobs.
+I believe that this has something to do with limits on process ids.
+I should investigate this, perhaps by creating a bunch of quick jobs in a queue and running it.

+Given our previous usage, we will likely need to upgrade our limits on volume size from 20TB to 1000TB and instance limit from 20 to 1000?
+Just arbitrary guesses at the moment, but 20 will not be enough.